M-tiimi/BLOOM-frontend/README.md

 There is also an information page for the user to find more resources on how to keep your mind and body happy and healthy.
 ## Getting Started
 ### Set up environment
 Clone BLOOM-frontend repository.
-Run npm install or yarn install depending wich one you're using.
-Install expo app on your phone.
+Run npm install or yarn install depending which one you're using.
+Install expo app on your phone (App Store or Google Play).
 Make sure your phone is connected to the same network as your computer.
+Run expo start and read the QR-code with your phone's camera.
 ### Using Bloom -app
 **First you must create a user to be able to login.**